Computing classical modular forms: An overview of the computation

 \subsection{Pictures}

-To every newform $f$, every nonempty newspace $S_k^{\mathrm{new}}(N,\chi)$, and $S_{k}^{\mathrm{new}}(\Gamma_1(N))$ for which we have all the newforms, we have attached a portrait based on their trace forms, a total of \numprint{641562} portraits.
+For every newform $f$, every nonempty newspace $S_k^{\mathrm{new}}(N,\chi)$, and $S_{k}^{\mathrm{new}}(\Gamma_1(N))$ for which we have all the newforms, we have created a portrait based on their trace forms, a total of \numprint{641562} portraits.
 The picture is generated by plotting the absolute value of the trace form in the Poincar\'e disk, obtained as the image of $(1 - i z)/(z - i)$ in $\calH$, where the color hue represents the absolute value modulo $1$ (with blue being zero, and increasing through purple, red, orange, yellow, \dots).
-For example, as trace form is always zero at $\infty$, the top center is always blue, see Figure \ref{fig:23.1.b.a}.
+For example, as the trace form is always zero at $\infty$, the top center is always blue, see Figure \ref{fig:23.1.b.a}.

-We deviated from the normal approach, as of \texttt{complex\_plot} in \sage{}, of representing magnitude by brightness (with zero being black and infinity being white) and the argument by hue, as this often leads to an overexposed or underexposed picture, see Figure~\ref{fig:complex_plot}.
+We deviated from the normal approach, used by \texttt{complex\_plot} in \sage{}, of representing magnitude by brightness (with zero being black and infinity being white) and the argument by hue, as this often leads to an overexposed or underexposed picture, see Figure~\ref{fig:complex_plot}.

-Given the number of portraits needed, we limited ourselves to use the first 100 Dirichlet coefficients of the trace form, working with 200 bits of precision, evaluating it in a $300 \times 300$ grid in $[-1,1]^2$, and storing the picture as $184 \times 184$ PNG.
+Given the number of portraits needed, we limited ourselves to the first 100 Dirichlet coefficients of the trace form, working with 200 bits of precision, evaluating it in a $300 \times 300$ grid in $[-1,1]^2$, and storing the picture as a $184 \times 184$ PNG.
 Overall this consumed about 100 CPU days, and their disk footprint is 45 GB.
 For aesthetic reasons, the portraits presented here were computed to a higher quality, which creates some discrepancies with the online version, especially in higher weight newforms.

 Even though we opted for a plot with less information, it still captures some mathematically interesting features.
 For example, the behavior on the edge of the disk is a good indicator for level and weight, see Figures~\ref{fig:level} and \ref{fig:weight}.